 A Travel guide for the Rajastan area in India, accommodation, transport, food and activities in Udaiphur, Jodhpur, Jaipur and Jaisalmer.
 Travel map and itinerary.
 We loved backpacking for a month in this amazing and cheap area!
 The unreal Holy Festival, a Camel Safari in the Thar desert and falling in love with the desert food!

 - TRAVEL UDAIPUR

 - TRAVEL JODHPUR

 - Transport in India

 Where to go in India

 My India trip started in Mumbai since the flight to Mumbai was the cheapest option to get to India for me.
 From Mumbai I took a night bus north to Udaipur, see all about transport later in this article.
 I travelled north and finished my backpack Rajastan trip in Jaipur.
 See this guide for things to do in Mumbai.
 From here I took a train to Varanasi, which was a must see in India.
 I ended this trip by exploring West Bengal and the north before moving on to Nepal.

-A good way to travel Rajasthan is by flying to Delhi and travel south.
+A good travel itinerary for India and travel through Rajasthan is by flying to Delhi and travel south.
 There are so many things to do in Delhi, from here go and see the Taj Mahal in Agra, then take a short train from Agra to Jaipur.
 Travel my trip in reverse.
 From Udaipur you can go south towards Goa and explore the beach party scene here or dive the Andaman islands.